-Thank you for your interest in the postprofessional programs for physical therapists in the Mercer University College of Health Professions Department of Physical Therapy.
+Thank you for your interest in the postprofessional programs for physical therapists in the College of Health Professions Department of Physical Therapy.
 We offer a variety of accredited residency and fellowship opportunities for the licensed physical therapist.
 Current postprofessional programs include:

 - Residency in Orthopaedic Physical Therapy,